 IUCN Red List Assessment Near Threatened (2020)

 Range Description: This species occurs from the Persian Gulf to southern China and western Taiwan, south through the Philippines and Borneo to New Guinea and northern Australia.
-Native in: Australia; Bangladesh; Brunei Darussalam; Cambodia; China; Hong Kong; India; Indonesia; Iran, Islamic Republic of; Japan; Malaysia; Myanmar; Oman; Pakistan; Papua New Guinea; Philippines; Singapore; Sri Lanka; Taiwan, Province of China; Thailand; Viet Nam.
+Native to: Australia; Bangladesh; Brunei Darussalam; Cambodia; China; Hong Kong; India; Indonesia; Iran, Islamic Republic of; Japan; Malaysia; Myanmar; Oman; Pakistan; Papua New Guinea; Philippines; Singapore; Sri Lanka; Taiwan; Thailand; Viet Nam.
 Occurs to depths of 60 m.

 Fisheries: The species is an important food fish and particularly highly valued for its maw (swim bladder) which is sold fresh and dried salted and sent to Hong Kong and mainland China.
 It is caught with bottom trawls, handlines, and gillnets.
 It is one of the largest croakers caught in Sabah, eastern Malaysia, and is frequently seen in the East Coast markets of Sandakan and Tawau.
 This species is also targeted in West Papua and can fetch high market price (USAID 2019).
 Indigenous fishers of the Cape York Northern Peninsula Area reported that large adult individuals once made up the majority of the catch from the aggregations but in recent years sexually mature individuals comprised only a small component and the fishery has just been closed.
 In the northern Arabian Sea it is an important species caught by the gill net in the northern Arabian Sea (India) and Bay of Bengal.
 In some areas it was previously taken incidentally in mixed-species fisheries, but direct targeting of this species is increasing in response to the high price of the swim bladder (Dutta et al. 2014).
 Massive catches can be taken in a short period of time (see video)